Eaton Fire: Cause

-According to Cal Fire the cause of the fire remains under investigation.
+Cal Fire began an investigation into the cause of the fire before it was out, which as of September 2025, was still underway.
 Residents of a home abutting Eaton Canyon who were among the first people to report the fire to authorities told Pasadena Now that the fire began in proximity to electrical transmission towers above the canyon.
 Residents affected by the fire later sued public utility Southern California Edison, alleging that eyewitnesses had observed faulty power lines and that the company failed to de-energize transmission lines despite a red flag warning issued by the National Weather Service.
 This alleged cause is based on photogrammetry analysis of multiple CCTV and witness videos by Sunridge law group's "LA fire justice", led by Mikal Watts.
 It has been reported that the power lines suspected to have caused the fire were overdue for repair.

+In September 2025, the United States Department of Justice sued Southern California Edison for costs of containment and land restoration, claiming that the public utility company was at fault for the fire.